AliEren04/todo_api/README.md

     |__ routes.py
     |__ schemas.py
     |__ services.py
+    |__ utils.py
     |__ README.md
 ```

-To ensure the application works correctly, you'll need to configure the environment variables in your `.env` file.
+To ensure the application works correctly, you'll need to configure the environment variables in your `.env` file well of course you will not have .env file so create it basically a file with .env extension and add the variables shown below.

 Below is an example of the necessary variables to include in your `.env` file: